Hue: Defining hue in terms of RGB

 Preucil used a polar plot, which he termed a color circle.
 Using R, G, and B, one may compute hue angle using the following scheme: determine which of the six possible orderings of R, G, and B prevail, then apply the formula given in the table below.

-Note that in each case the formula contains the fraction $\frac{M - L}{H - L}$, where H is the highest of R, G, and B; L is the lowest, and M is the mid one between the other two.
+In each case the formula contains the fraction $\frac{M - L}{H - L}$, where H is the highest of R, G, and B; L is the lowest, and M is the mid one between the other two.
 This is referred to as the "Preucil hue error" and was used in the computation of mask strength in photomechanical color reproduction.

 Hue angles computed for the Preucil circle agree with the hue angle computed for the Preucil hexagon at integer multiples of 30° (red, yellow, green, cyan, blue, magenta, and the colors midway between contiguous pairs) and differ by approximately 1.2° at odd integer multiples of 15° (based on the circle formula), the maximal divergence between the two.

-The process of converting an RGB color into an HSL color space or HSV color space is usually based on a 6-piece piecewise mapping, treating the HSV cone as a hexacone, or the HSL double cone as a double hexacone.
+The process of converting an RGB color into an HSL or HSV color space is usually based on a 6-piece piecewise mapping, treating the HSV cone as a hexacone, or the HSL double cone as a double hexacone.
 The formulae used are those in the table above.

+One might notice that the HSL/HSV hue "circle" does not appear to all be of the same lightness.
+This is a known issue of this RGB-based derivation of hue.